RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Precedences
         -  Hood v Anchor Line (Henderson Bros) Ltd [1918] AC 837
           - whether a part of the ticket which had been issued by the steamship company formed part of the terms on which the actual carriage took place.
-          - Had express wording to “carry”, different here
+          - Had express wording to "carry", different here
         - Wilkie v London Passenger Transport Board [1947] 1 All ER 258 at 259 per Lord Greene MR
         - Parker v South Eastern Railway Co (1877) 2 CPD 416 at 426–8 Bramwell L
           - Judge held in 3 occasions that person had the right to read the conditions on the ticket before being bound by them.